 Let’s take a look at electric vs. gas snow blowers to give you the definitive answers to your questions.

-Electric Vs. Gas Snow Blowers: Time To Choose
+Electric vs. Gas Snow Blowers: Which to Choose?

 Electric snow blowers are cheaper and more convenient.
 They are better suited to lighter duties and have a limited reach thanks to the power cord.
 You also need an electrical supply, which restricts their use in off-grid situations.
 Gas-powered snow blowers free you from power cords and an electrical supply, and they also have a superior capacity, making them the ideal choice when you get significant snowfall.